anthonysharpy/sandbank/README.md

 - Your data must be in a class.
 A struct won't work.
 - Any data you want saved must be a public property.
 Hide any properties you don't want saved with the `[JsonIgnore]` attribute.
 - Almost all types are supported - even custom ones.
+- Don't insert different class types into the same collection.

 When your server is switched-off, you can easily edit your data just by editing the files.